 Eliza Gilkyson

-Eliza Gilkyson: The Poetic Voice of American Folk Music
+Eliza Gilkyson: The Heart of American Folk and Roots Music

-Eliza Gilkyson is a celebrated American singer-songwriter whose profound storytelling and rich, emotive vocals have defined a career spanning over five decades.
-Hailing from Los Angeles, California, she has built a formidable legacy in contemporary folk music, earning a Grammy nomination for her 2014 album The Nocturne Diaries and widespread critical acclaim for her poignant, socially conscious songwriting.
+Eliza Gilkyson is a celebrated American singer-songwriter whose profound storytelling and rich musicality have defined a career spanning over five decades.
+Hailing from Los Angeles, California, she has built a formidable reputation in the folk and Americana genres, earning a Grammy nomination for her 2014 album The Nocturne Diaries and widespread critical acclaim for her poignant, socially conscious songwriting.

 Early career